akhlei/js_betting/README.md

-# js_betting
+# js_Bets
-Javascript Based Betting Game - may migrate to node for live play later on.
+A poor odds browser gambling game where you bet on random outcomes - for serious gambling degenerates only.